‘UPS dug their heels in’: Teamsters UPS strike plans emerge, could affect 30 percent of parcels

 “We have taken a strong position with the White House that — you know, in my neighborhood where I grew up in Boston, if two people were having a disagreement and you had nothing to do with it, you just kept walking.
 We echoed that to the White House on numerous occasions,” O’Brien said on a call with his union on Sunday.

-The White House did not immediately respond to a request for comment about whether they had interacted recently with either UPS or the unions, but White House spokesperson Karine Jean-Pierre acknowledged Monday that Teamsters asked them not to get involved.
+Despite the request, the White House has been in touch with both sides, according to spokesperson Karine Jean-Pierre.

-The White House did get involved in negotiations between railroad workers and bosses last year, effectively ending their bargaining process at Christmas.
+The White House also got involved in negotiations between railroad workers and bosses last year, effectively ending their bargaining process at Christmas.